eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- lam_alefWaslaar
+	- uniFEF7
+	- gafsarkashabovear
+	- dotcenterar
+	- doublestrokear
+	- twodotsverticalbelowar
+	- threedotsdowncenterar
-	- gafsarkashcenterar
+	- waslaar
-	- uniFEFB
+	- uniFE9F
 	- miniKehehar
-	- twodotsverticalabovear
-	- uniFEA0
-	- uniFEF3
-	- waslaar
-	- threedotsdownbelowar
-	- threedotsupbelowar
-	- doublestrokear
 	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.